BirkanGokbag/ReactJSTutorial/README.md

 Birkan Gokbag: Wrote the section for props, and state.

 Rajeev Ravi: Wrote the section for setup, static HTML page and create-React-app.
 Revised everyone's sections.
+Was also the project manager for this project.

 Michael Radey: Wrote the section for building and deploying the React app.
 Wrote the React app demo.